CPJKU/madmom/README.rst

     *Feature Learning for Chord Recognition: The Deep Chroma Extractor*, Proceedings of the 17th International Society for Music Information Retrieval Conference (ISMIR), 2016.
 ..
+[16] Florian Krebs, Sebastian Böck, Matthias Dorfer and Gerhard Widmer,
+    *Downbeat Tracking Using Beat-Synchronous Features and Recurrent Networks*, Proceedings of the 17th International Society for Music Information Retrieval Conference (ISMIR), 2016.
-[16] Filip Korzeniowski and Gerhard Widmer,
+..
+[17] Filip Korzeniowski and Gerhard Widmer,
     *A Fully Convolutional Deep Auditory Model for Musical Chord Recognition*, Proceedings of IEEE International Workshop on Machine Learning for Signal Processing (MLSP), 2016.